 Features Washington Pool (zero-depth entry, splash fountain and water slides), the country’s oldest operating velodrome, and a 9-hole golf course.
 Also, playground, basketball, tennis courts, picnic areas, sledding and skateboarding.
-A City of Kenosha park.

-Season pool passes may be purchased from 1-4 p.m.
-Mondays through Fridays at the Public Works Department, 625 52nd St., Room 305.
+Season pool passes may be purchased from 8 a.m. to 4 p.m.
+Monday through Friday at the Public Work Department, 625 52nd Street, Room 305.
 There is a discount for purchasing passes before the pools open for the season.
-Cost for residents is $55 for a single pass; $115 for a group of up to five and $15 for each additional person on a group pass (maximum of 3).
-Non-resident costs are $60 for a single pass; $180 for a group of up to five and $20 for each additional person on a group pass.
-After the pool opens, costs increase $5 in each category for residents.
-A non-resident single pass costs $75, group pass $185 and additional person on a group pass $25.
-Each person on the season pool pass is required to be present to have a photo taken for the pass.
-Daily pool fees are $4 for children ages 3 – 17, $5 for adults 18 – 59 and $3 for adults 60 and older.
+Costs for city residents are $55 for a single pass; $115 for a group pass of up to five people and $15 for each additional person on a group pass (maximum of three).
+After the pools open costs increase by $5 in each category for city residents.

+Swim coupons good for five visits also are available.
+Costs are $15 for children and $20 for adults.
+Daily pool fees are $4 for children ages 3 – 17, $5 for adults ages 18 – 59 and $3 for adults ages 60 and older.
 The daily fee for non-swimming adults is $2.
-Children age 2 and younger are admitted free with a paid adult (maximum of 3 children per adult).
+Children age 2 and younger are admitted free with a paid adult (maximum of three children per adult).